nilearn/nilearn/doc/glossary.rst

         The signal picked up by the MRI scanner is sensitive to these modifications of the local magnetic field.

+    fMRIPrep
+        `fMRIPrep`_ is a :term:`fMRI` data preprocessing pipeline designed to provide an interface robust to variations in scan acquisition protocols with minimal user input.
+It performs basic processing steps (coregistration, normalization, unwarping, noise component
+        extraction, segmentation, skullstripping etc.) providing outputs,
+        often called confounds or nuisance parameters, that can be easily submitted to a variety of group level analyses, including task-based or resting-state :term:`fMRI`, graph theory measures, surface or volume-based statistics, etc.

     FPR correction
         False positive rate correction.
 This refers to the methods employed to correct false positive rates such as the Bonferroni correction which